-Under the no-action alternative, no Army AMTDF construction, training, or operations would occur; therefore, existing nearshore conditions would remain as described in the affected environment section (Volume 2, Chapter 4, Section 4.1).
+Under the no-action alternative, no AMTDF construction, training, or operations would occur; therefore, existing nearshore conditions would remain as described in the affected environment section (Volume 2, Chapter 4, Section 4.1).
 The identified nearshore water quality concerns for the marine waters of Guam (copper, aluminum, nickel, enterococci bacteria, total residual chlorine, biochemical oxygen demand and total suspended solids) would continue to persist.
 These threats to nearshore water quality would continue to be monitored by federal and Guam agencies to minimize potential impacts, and appropriate regulatory action would continue to occur to protect nearshore waters.
-In time, nearshore water quality is expected to slowly improve as point and non-point sources of pollution are identified and pollution loading to nearshore water quality concerns or the protection actions for Guam nearshore waters; these conditions and actions would continue to persist.
-Therefore, implementation of the no-action alternative would result in no impacts to nearshore waters.
+In time, nearshore water quality is expected to slowly improve as point and non-point sources of pollution are identified and pollution loading to nearshore waters is reduced.
+Not constructing the AMTDF on Guam would not change the on-going nearshore water quality concerns or the protection actions for Guam nearshore waters; these conditions and actions would continue to persist.
+Therefore, implementation of the no action alternative would result in no impacts to nearshore waters.